Sandy-Maxx/hospital/docs/component-architecture.md

 export const useHospitalSettings = () => {
   const context = useContext(HospitalSettingsContext);
   if (!context) {
+    throw new Error(
-    throw new Error('useHospitalSettings must be used within HospitalSettingsProvider');
+      "useHospitalSettings must be used within HospitalSettingsProvider",
+    );
   }
   return context;
 };